Compass - children's social care

 Can a parent access help and support directly?

-For more information on the definitions of children in need and our duties and responsibilities, refer to the Children Act 1989 and/or the Shropshire Safeguarding Board procedures on referrals and thresholds.
+For more information on the definitions of children in need and our duties and responsibilities, refer to the Children Act 1989 and/or the Shropshire Safeguarding Community Partnership procedures on referrals and thresholds.

 1. What is the timescale in which the parental letter would be sent out after a contact has been made with Compass?